swittk/react-native-lua/README.md

 // The rest is up to you!
 ```

+## Execution limits

+Since Lua is a scripting language, it wouldn't be nice if our code suddenly got stuck in a forever loop and blocks the whole program.

+This library handles this condition by leveraging Lua runtime's `lua_sethook` function (which allows us to monitor the code execution every N commands).

+The property `executionLimit` defines the number of milliseconds the script should run until it is terminated.
+Default value is 10000 (10 seconds).
+You can set this value by calling `setExecutionLimit(ms)`

+## Future plans
+I plan to allow each instance to have its own thread.
+Should be good.
+But will need some more planning for now.
+This is taking up a bit too much time 😅.

 ## Contributing

 See the [contributing guide](CONTRIBUTING.md) to learn how to contribute to the repository and the development workflow.